jpskobalski/jpskobalski/README.md

 👋 Hi, I’m Juan Skobalski.

-I have a Mayor in Business, a Mastrer degree in Computer Systems Management and an almost System Analisit (1 year left)
+I have a Mayor in Business, a Mastrer degree in Computer Systems Management and almost a System Analysis Desgree (1 year left)

 I am a Software Engineer working in the Financial Industry.
 I work with Java and Spring Boot.